AnKlinger/AnKlinger.github.io/index.md

 ---
-layout: default       # Use a layout defined in your Jekyll theme or `_layouts/`
+layout: page       # Use a layout defined in your Jekyll theme or `_layouts/`
 title: "Information"
 ---